-This course surveys the origins and development of rock and roll music from the early 1950s to the present including the pre-1950s roots of rock music.
-The course focuses on the evolution of different styles within the genre as well as the social, political, economic and cultural contexts of rock music.
-Additionally, basic musical concepts such as pitch, rhythm and form are introduced and applied to the music under consideration.
-This course is intended for all students interested in music.
+This course surveys the origins and development of Rock music from the 1940s to the present including its roots and related genres.
+The course focuses on the evolution of different styles within the Rock genre as well as the social, political, economic, and cultural contexts of Rock music.
+This course is intended for all students interested in the history of Rock music.
 (FT) AA/AS; CSU; UC.